-Brand Names: Acephen, Feverall, Mapap, Uniserts
+Brand Names: Acephen, Feverall, FeverAll Jr. Strength, Mapap, Uniserts

-Generic Name: acetaminophen (rectal) (Pronunciation: a SEET a MIN oh fen)
+Generic Name: acetaminophen (rectal)

 Acetaminophen may also be used for purposes not listed in this medication guide.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.